Logo

 A: When people talk about the amount of value you derive from increased Toughness over the course of an entire match, if you do the math, it adds up to less Health theoretically lost in total, since the amount of Health damage you take is directly tied to the remaining percentage of Toughness you have.
 More Toughness = Better Defense = Less Health Lost.
 Data has been compiled to support this notion, and I am not disputing it.

-There is a skill threshold in this game where once you reach it, stacking Toughness no longer brings you any value, because eventually, the only time you will be out of Toughness is going to be from incidents that put your Health at risk no matter how much Toughness you have.
-You will eventually become so good at avoiding damage from your own mistakes that you will reach a point where the overwhelming majority of damage you will take begins to come almost exclusively from sudden burst-damage incidents you had no control over.
+There is a skill threshold in this game where once you reach it, stacking Toughness no longer brings you any value.
+You will become so good at avoiding damage from your own mistakes that you will reach a point where the overwhelming majority of damage you will take begins to come almost exclusively from sudden burst-damage incidents you had no control over.
 These incidents almost always immediately zero your Toughness no matter how much you have stacked.
-A flamer that you were unaware of clipping you when you can't move, a Poxburster jumping out of a door you are standing next to with absolutely no warning, being grabbed or disabled at the wrong moment in the wrong location, thrown, pinned, or blasted into a horde of enemies (or worse, fire and a horde of enemies), etc.
+A flamer blasting you when you are body blocked, a Poxburster jumping out of a door you are standing next to with absolutely no warning, being grabbed or disabled at the wrong moment in the wrong location, thrown, pinned, or blasted into a horde of enemies (or worse, fire and a horde of enemies), etc.

 We are talking about scenarios that you realistically cannot fully prevent from happening no matter how skilled you are.
 There will always be some degree of randomness at play, and sometimes, the game decides it just doesn't like you.
 In these scenarios where something terrible happens to you, and your Toughness is instantly gone, this is where we see the value in having more Health.